 @daily root freebsd-update cron

-If there are new corrections, they are automatically downloaded but not imported.
-Our root user receives a message so that the corrections can be checked and installed manually with freebsd-update install.
+If there are new corrections, they are automatically downloaded, but not imported.
+Our root user receives a message so that the corrections can be checked and installed manually with freebsd-update installed.

 If something went wrong during the update, we can undo it with the following command: